ethereum/pos-evolution/pos-evolution.md

 ...
 ```
-Recall that `on_block` runs whenever a `SignedBeaconBlock` is received, updating the `store` for the fork choice rule.
+Recall that `on_block` runs whenever a `SignedBeaconBlock` is received, updating the `store` for the fork-choice rule.

 </details>